-Are silver prices going up in 2018?
-Panelists polled by FocusEconomics see prices increasing in 2018, but not by a lot.
-As a whole, they expect prices to average $17.50 this year, which is higher than the metal’s current level but still far from what silver investors have been hoping and waiting for.
-Here’s a list of the average 2018 silver predictions given by some of the respondents:
+Are silver prices going up in 2019?
+Panelists polled by FocusEconomics see prices dipping below the current US$17 per ounce level in 2019, but not by a lot.
+As a whole, they expect prices to average around US$15.80 in the fourth quarter of 2019 before climbing back up to reach an expected average of US$16.60 in Q4 of next year.
+Here’s a list of the average 2019 silver predictions given by some of the respondents:

 Alas, we have no crystal ball here, and many of the educated guesses out there are just that.
-While most markets watchers say it’s only a matter of time before silver prices rise, how long that will be is nearly impossible to tell.
-But keep an eye out and see what happens in terms of the three factors mentioned above.
-With geopolitical factors, interest rates, manipulation and myriad other factors in play, staying abreast of these topics can determine your investment strategy moving forward.
+While most market watchers say it’s only a matter of time before silver prices rise, how long that will be is nearly impossible to tell.
+With geopolitical factors, interest rates, gold prices and myriad other factors in play, staying abreast of these topics can determine your investment strategy moving forward.

-Also keep in mind that while fortune favors the bold, it also can favor patience, and precious metals tend to be part of a long-term portfolio.
+Also keep in mind that, while fortune favors the bold, it also can favor patience, and precious metals investing tends to be part of a long-term portfolio.

 Are silver prices going up this year?
 What do you think?
 What key indicators do you look for?
 Share your thoughts by answering the poll below or by leaving a comment.

 This is an updated version of an article first published by the Investing News Network in 2016.